 The tables and chairs were neatly arranged.
 The place is ideal for groups and families who would like to spend quality time with each other and get connected with nature.

-The Phase I features the orchidarium, the durian/ rambutan/ lanzones orchard, the bat park, the crocodile farm, the wishing well, and the viewing decks of the Agus River bank and the Maria Cristina Waterfall.
+The Phase I features the orchidarium, the durian/ rambutan/ lanzones orchard, the bat park, the crocodile farm, the wishing well, and the viewing decks of the Agus River bank and the Maria Cristina Waterfalls.

 The Phase II features the mini zoo, a trekking site, a hanging bridge, cottages and sheds, and a children’s park.
 This is a family friendly site loved by most kids and adults.